Family Friendly Itinerary in Japan for 10 Days

 Kinkakuji Temple, Golden Pavilion, Kyoto, Family Friendly Destination, Japan

-This is not something special for kids, but simply a nice place to visit even if you are with kids.
-The impressive shining golden colour reflects on the pond surrounded by trees, everyone can enjoy exploring around.
+This may not be something all that special for kids but is simply a nice place to visit no matter who you are traveling with.
+The impressive shining golden color reflects on the pond surrounded by trees, making for an atmosphere like none other.
 To access Kinkakuji, you can take a local bus but it might be complicated if you are not used to the bus system in Japan.
-Taxi is also an option if you are worried about it.
+A taxi is also an option if you are worried about it.

 Afternoon option 1: Kyoto Manga Museum